Netflix/metaflow-docs/docs/metaflow/visualizing-results/effortless-task-inspection-with-default-cards.md

 To demonstrate how cards can be attached to runs on the fly, this example doesn’t include the `@card` decorator in the code.
 Save the code to `fancydefaultcard.py` and run it as follows:

-`python fancydefaultcard.py run –with card`
+`python fancydefaultcard.py run --with card`

 Note that the example expects that you have the `requests` and `pandas` libraries installed.
-The `–with card` option attaches a `@card` decorator to every step without changes in the code.
-You can execute any existing flow `–with card` to inspect its results visually.
+The `--with card` option attaches a `@card` decorator to every step without changes in the code.
+You can execute any existing flow `--with card` to inspect its results visually.

 You can open the card as before: